 Bachelor of Fine Arts in Visual Communication (B.F.A.)
-Program

-The Mission of the Visual Communication Program is to fulfill the professional baccalaureate educational needs of a culturally diverse student population interested in visual arts careers, and to facilitate the creative and scholarly activities of its faculty.
+Program baccalaureate educational needs of a culturally diverse student population interested in visual arts careers, and to facilitate the creative and scholarly activities of its faculty.
 Achievement is reached through excellence in teaching, learning and personal development, resulting in graduates poised for intellectual, personal and professional success in a growing, multicultural society.